langchain-ai/langgraph/docs/docs/cloud/how-tos/assistant_versioning.md

 ![view create](./img/create_assistant_view.png)

-4. Click on the edit button to manage your created assistant:
+4. Click on the edit button next to the selected assistant to manage your created assistant:

 ![create edit](./img/edit_created_assistant.png)